pwncollege/dojo/docs/challenge.md

 ## DOJO Workspace Requirements

-There is no perfect way to marry together a file system that meets the precise needs of the DOJO, the challenge, and the user; however, perfect is the enemy of good.
+There is no perfect way to marry together a file system that meets the precise needs of the DOJO, the challenge, and the user; nevertheless, we try our best.

-DOJO owns the following directories:
+DOJO completely owns the following directories:
 - `/run/workspace`
 - `/run/dojo`
 - `/run/current-system`
 - `/nix`

-The user owns the following directories:
+The user completely owns the following directories:
 - `/home/hacker`

 The challenge owns everything else subject to the following constraints/understanding: